isabella232/element-zstack/docs/src/concepts.md

 Each node in the following diagram represents the analysis code in the workflow and the corresponding table in the database.
-Within the workflow, Element ZStack connects to upstream Elements including Lab, Animal, and Session.
+Within the workflow, Element ZStack connects to upstream Elements including Lab, Animal, Session, and Calcium Imaging.
 For more detailed documentation on each table, see the API docs for the respective schemas.

 The Element is composed of two main schemas, `volume` and `volume_matching`.
 To handle